-Laura L. Biedebach is a career Foreign Service Officer with the U.S. Department of State since 2002.
+Laura L. Biedebach is a career member of the Senior Foreign Service with the U.S. Department of State since 2002.
 She began her tenure as Consul General for the U.S. Consulate in Nogales, Mexico in August, 2020.

 Prior to returning to Mexico, she served as the Deputy Consul General at the U.S. Embassy in Paris, France where she was responsible for services to U.S. citizens.
 She directed emergency consular response and crisis management covering the four million annual U.S. citizens visitors and residents in France.
 Previously, she was the chief of the visa section at the U.S. Consulate General in Tijuana, Mexico.
 She has also served as a consular officer in Guatemala and the Philippines.